Galitie/galitie/README.md

 - 📫 How to reach me **gsweinfeld@gmail.com**

-- 📄 Know about my experiences [Galitie.com/resume](Galitie.com/resume)
+- 📄 Know about my experiences [on my resume](https://Galitie.com/resume)

-- ⚡ Fun fact **I have wanted to change my phone notification sound to the Metal Gear Solid alert sound but keep forgetting to.**
+- ⚡ Fun fact **I have wanted to change my phone notification sound to the Metal Gear Solid alert sound but keep forgetting to. ❗**

 <h3 align="left">Connect with me:</h3>
 <p align="left">